-On the other side of the world, in Asia, Chinese authors Wong et al. (2006) considered that there should be a good connection between the accounting measures and the quality goals.
+Chinese authors Wong et al. (2006) considered that there should be a good connection between the accounting measures and the quality goals.
 In other words, one could say that if the organizations adopt BSC principles and if the accounting measures are ascertained with the quality process, the goals of the organization will be easily reached.
 This fact has to do with specific personnel training as to quality matters what should be a prior worry for the top management of the organizations (Dillard e Tinker, 1996).
 The implementation of BSC will depend on the available efficient and effective human resources as well as any measure of performance.
-The ABC (Activity Based Costing) costing technique, based on the cost of the activities through the identification of the cost drivers (Johnson e Kaplan, 1987), may be a precious help in the definition of the quality process and activities.
-Together all these factors can help the organization in search of success.